 “(2) With workers in a single occupational group; provided, that the grant application demonstrates that such occupational group experiences significant, disproportionately high, or persistent violations of employment laws or that the occupational group requires targeted assistance in order to access programs under employment laws.

-“(b) Grantees that provide worker education shall provide, to an eligible individual or group of eligible individuals, information on the rights and responsibilities of accessing benefits under, recognizing violations of and learning how to prevent or rectify violations of, or learning how to assist others to take steps to prevent or rectify violations of employment laws.
+“(b) Grantees that provide worker education shall provide, to an eligible individual or group of eligible individuals, information on the rights and responsibilities of accessing benefits under employment laws, recognizing violations of and learning how to prevent or rectify violations of employment laws, or learning how to assist others to take steps to prevent or rectify violations of employment laws.

 “Sec.
 2096.
 Transparency and reporting.

-“(a) OAG shall annually collect the following information from grantees:
+“(a) OAG annually shall collect the following information from grantees:

 “(1) The number of eligible individuals served by gender, race, ethnicity, primary language, and age;